santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process.md

 # Guidelines/ Documentation for SE's using FTS

 TBD - will be used for training / walk though
+Theme:
+The tool changes, not the expectations
 # Guidelines / Documentation for Leads using FTS

 TBD - will be used for training / walk though

 # Other Hand off related guides and documents
-- [Case Hand Off Process](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/306262/Case-Handoff-Process) : overall guideline, to be updated with FTS
+- [Case Hand Off Process](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/306262/Case-Handoff-Process) : Overall guideline, to be updated with FTS
 - [Case Notes](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/289631/Case-Notes) : Still Critical for effective communication
 - [Case Management](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/289629/Case-Management)